Get a Jumpstart on Your Fall Wardrobe at Nordstrom’s Anniversary Sale

 If it feels like there’s a new sale every week to tempt your wallet, you’re not imagining things.
 Yes, Nordstrom had their spring markdown just two months ago but they’re back with their big anniversary blowout.
 And this one is especially good with deals on not just summer stuff but also clothes you can wear well into fall and even winter.
 Also on their discount list are some of our favorite bras, as well as their top-rated workout leggings.
-Scroll ahead to check out some of our favorite buys.
+The sale will run until August 6th but quantities will be limited so if you see something you like, act fast.
+Scroll ahead to check out some of our top buys.

 The Earrings of Summer 2017